JujuAdams/painfully-learned-lessons/optimization.md

 I suspect the coolness factor of manipulating individual bits is a big part of why this one has stuck around.

 The situation here is exactly like in the C tier item "avoiding division," but I'm putting this one in the D tier because it also makes your code harder to read.
 See the benchmark chart in that section.
-It's very clear at a glance what writing n * 0.5 is supposed to do, but even if you know what the << operator does, using it in place of multiplication or division makes it unclear if you're actually working on something where bits are an accurate model of what you're dealing with, or if you're just trying to be cool.
+It's very clear at a glance what writing `n * 0.5` is supposed to do, but even if you know what the `<<` operator does, using it in place of multiplication or division makes it unclear if you're actually working on something where [bits are an accurate model of what you're dealing with](https://en.wikipedia.org/wiki/Flag_(programming)), or if you're just trying to be cool.

 ### Verdict